This blog sets out the key legislative and case law decisions expected in 2022 and beyond and will be regularly updated throughout 2022.

 Government response to consultation on employment status

 This consultation took place in 2018 with the aim of bringing greater clarity to the area of employment status.
-The difficulty in bringing clarity to the area is perhaps demonstrated by the fact that we are still awaiting a UK Government response to the consultation.
+The UK Government finally responded to it in summer 2022 confirming there were to be no legislative changes to the current regime.
+For more detail on this please read UK Government response to employment status consultation.

 KEY CASES FOR 2022